-Just three days before Kevyn Orr, the Emergency Manger appointed by Michigan Governor Snyder to run the fiscally strapped City, filed the largest municipal bankruptcy case in history, he signed a Forbearance Agreement with UBS and Bank of America/Merrill Lynch establishing a process to settle possible claims on default of $800 million of interest rate swaps.
+Just three days before Kevyn Orr, the emergency manager appointed by Michigan Governor Rick Snyder to run the fiscally strapped city, filed thelargest municipal bankruptcy case in history, he signed a forbearance agreement with UBS and Bank of America/Merrill Lynch establishing a process to settle possible claims on default of $800 million of interest rate swaps.

-The potential claim would be very large, then estimated in the range of $350-400 million.
-Even worse for the City, the banks had inserted a provision in the swaps allowing them to grab all of Detroit’s tax revenue from casinos, 20% of its total revenue, until they were paid in full, a cash drain that would be a serious matter.
-The Emergency Manager used this to justify the rush to a settlement so generous to the banks, even as he was prioritizing draconian cuts to City worker pensions.
+The potential claim would be very large, then estimated in the range of $350 million to $400 million.
+Even worse for the City, the banks had inserted a provision in the swaps allowing them to grab all of Detroit's tax revenue from casinos, 20 percent of its total revenue, until they were paid in full, a cash drain that would be a serious matter.
+The emergency manager used this to justify the rush to a settlement so generous to the banks, even as he was prioritizing draconian cuts to city worker pensions.

-Under the agreement, the claim would be reduced by 20-25% and the banks would forbear from terminating the swaps and claiming the revenues, but only if Detroit could pay off the banks within one year.
-The agreement had two other main terms: it had to be approved by the court in the imminent bankruptcy; and the City agreed not to challenge the validity of the swaps or the claim to gaming tax revenues in any court proceeding.
+Under the agreement, the claim would be reduced by 20-25 percent and the banks would forbear from terminating the swaps and claiming the revenues, but only if Detroit could pay off the banks within one year.
+The agreement had two other main terms: It had to be approved by the court in the imminent bankruptcy; and the city agreed not to challenge the validity of the swaps or the claim to gaming tax revenues in any court proceeding.

 The validity of the swaps was no trivial matter under Michigan law.
 Neither was the validity of the claim to the gaming tax revenues.
 To an experienced municipal finance professional, these deals just looked wrong.
 Moreover, it remained a mystery why Detroit did the swaps in the first place.
 Simpler, less risky financing alternatives were available.
 This was especially troubling since the deals were put together in the administration of Mayor Kwame Kilpatrick, currently serving a 28-year sentence for misdeeds while he was in office.

 In a special report, Demos identified these issues and urged the bankruptcy court to reject the swaps settlement agreement and force either the resolution of validity issues or the negotiation of a much smaller amount.
 In a hearing just before Christmas, Judge Steven Rhodes ruled that the Emergency Manager had not demonstrated that the large settlement amount had been justified.
 He designated a separate judicial mediator to try and get a reasonable deal.
-Before the New Year, a new deal was presented, increasing the “haircut” of the claim to a flat 33% from the floating 20-25%.
+Before the New Year, a new deal was presented, increasing the "haircut" of the claim to a flat 33 percent from the floating 20-25 percent.

-The judge’s ruling deepens a lingering mystery surrounding the deal with the swaps banks: why did the Emergency Manager rush through a settlement that even the bankruptcy court found to be fundamentally out of balance while simultaneously pounding away at the public employee pensions?
-Perhaps he was genuinely panicked by the prospect of losing all of the gaming tax revenues until the banks were paid back.
-Perhaps he is just ideologically predisposed to prefer obligations to banks as being more sacred than obligations to pensioners.
-But there are some other possibilities:
+The judge's ruling deepens a lingering mystery surrounding the deal with the swaps banks: Why did the emergency manager rush through a settlement that even the bankruptcy court found to be fundamentally out of balance while simultaneously pounding away at the public employee pensions?
+Perhaps, he was genuinely panicked by the prospect of losing all of the gaming tax revenues until the banks were paid back.
+Perhaps, he is just ideologically predisposed to prefer obligations to banks as being more sacred than obligations to pensioners.
+But there are a couple other possibilities: